dacaiguoguo/ReviewCodeForXcode/README.md

 ## What is this?

 Review code is so important for developing, but it is really painful with Xcode.
-Now, you can commit review to your reviewBoard service.
+Now, you can commit review to your reviewBoard service in Xcode.
 You can just click the review button beside the cancel button in commit code window.

 ## License